nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [itnext.io: Breaking down and fixing etcd cluster](https://itnext.io/breaking-down-and-fixing-etcd-cluster-d81e35b9260d)
 - [medium: ETCD - the Easy Way | Vaibhav Rajput](https://medium.com/nerd-for-tech/etcd-the-easy-way-4c01e243f285) This is a guide which will help you get started with etcd and help you understand how it is used in a kubernetes setup.
 - [derganodr.medium.com: Rearchitecting Kubernetes for a more resilient Container Orchestration](https://derganodr.medium.com/rearchitecting-kubernetes-for-a-more-resilient-container-orchestration-c54cef3aeef9) In large etcd clusters, the throughput decreases and the latency increases when there are writes to the database.
 This also affects Kubernetes since ~30% of all usage of etcd is writing values.
 This paper describes the issue and offers some workarounds.
+- [kubernetes.io: Operating etcd clusters for Kubernetes](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/#securing-etcd-clusters) Securing etcd clusters.
+Access to etcd is equivalent to root permission in the cluster so ideally only the API server should have access to it.
+It is recommended to grant permission to only those nodes that require access to etcd clusters.
+- [dev.to: A Detailed Brief About Offence and Defence on Cloud Security - Etcd Risks](https://dev.to/tutorialboy/a-detailed-brief-about-offence-and-defence-on-cloud-security-etcd-risks-4h02) In this article, you will assess the correct configuration for an etcd cluster in Kubernetes and discuss a few attack scenarios.

 ### Kubernetes Sidecars